 The Pub Ride: A Literary Journey

-At the end of a beautiful day on the Pub Ride Cycling Tour, the cyclists can head to one of our recommended pubs in England or Europe for a pint of the local brew.
+At the end of a beautiful day on the Pub Ride Cycling Tour, the cyclists can head to one of our recommended pubs in the United Kingdom, Ireland or Europe for a pint of the local brew.
 While most of the time the riders will enjoy talking to the bar’s regulars and their fellow cyclists, there will be times when they may just want to spend some time on their own with a pint of stout and a good book.

 Here are ten book suggestions to add to your packing list…